wickman/pystachio/README.md

 ### tl;dr ###

-Pystachio is a recursively type-checked dictionary tempating library.
+Pystachio is a type-checked dictionary tempating library.

 ### why? ###